ASSISTANT TO THE RACE DIRECTORS

 As a lifelong non-athlete, my world turned upside down when I started walking (and eventually running) for clean water with Team World Vision in 2018.
 Over the past few years I’ve gone from having never run a mile to racing dozens of half marathons, running the NYC marathon, and even becoming a triathlete.
 I’m a busy mom of 8 who left behind 2 decades in the legal field to work doing what I’m passionate about: helping put on the best race experience for seasoned athletes and first timers alike.
 My absolute FAVORITE thing about working on races here in Michigan is when someone experiences the change that happens when they go from “I could never do that” to crossing the finish line and realizing that they just accomplished what they once thought was impossible.

-Back in 2006, I saw a race where people were swimming, biking and running.
-I thought those people are nuts, but I always like new adventures and I said to myself, “I can do that.”
+Back in 2006, I saw a race where people were swimming, biking, and running.
+I thought those people are nuts, but I always like new adventures, and I said to myself, “I can do that.”
 Since then I have spent a lot of money on special shoes, watches, bikes and tight clothes.
 I have completed many races from sprint distance to full Ironman.
-I enjoy seeing people accomplish their goals and finish races that I once thought was nuts.
+I enjoy seeing people accomplish their goals and finish races that I once thought were nuts.
 I am thankful to have the support of my wife Sara and our two girls Marysa and Samantha.
 Without their support, I wouldn’t be able to be involved in this great sport.

 I have played soccer and other sports since I was in middle school and have made physical activity an important part of my life.
 I began practicing yoga about seven years ago, which has helped a lot with strength, endurance, and peace of mind.
 I never enjoyed running, and throughout my life, I have worked on cardio by participating in team sports.
 I work at Priority Health in product development on consumer-engaged health plans and fundamentally believe that staying in good shape and eating well are the keys to maintaining a good quality of life in the long run (pardon the pun).